zammad/zammad-documentation/admin/console/hidden-settings.rst

    >> Setting.get('ui_ticket_create_default_type')

-Adding a warning to the ticket creation process
+Adding a Warning to the Ticket Creation Process
 -----------------------------------------------

 If in case you need to give your agent a note or warning during ticket creation,